Kompanjuu/Mastermind/README.md

 Added code for checking lenght of input from player in puh file.

 13.11.2025
 Fixed bugs in puh file with some help from Hanna.
+For example:
+One problem the program has is that it would for some reason not accept some specific numbers when it accepted those numbers before.
 Added while-loops.
 Wrote in better code for checking the amount of numbers the player inputted.
 Added code for checking and making sure the player only wrote in integers and not variabels.
 Should fix comments and the design of welcome message next time.